 SIGN UP FOR THE PROGRAMS

 Here are links to articles where I showed how to sign up for Hotel Programs, Rental Car Programs and Airline Programs.
-It is important to do this before your trip, as while some programs will let you retroactively put in a claim for your points, there’s no guarantee.
+It’s essential to do this before your trip, as while some programs will let you retroactively put in a claim for your points, there’s no guarantee.

 BOOK AN ELIGIBLE RATE